Self-supervised Learning for Semi-supervised Temporal Language Grounding: Experiments

 \subsection{Ablation Study}

-To individually show the effectiveness of each component in our proposed STLG framework, we conduct =ab ablation study on both regression-based and proposal-based models on the ActivityNet-CD-OOD dataset, and the results are shown in Table~\ref{tab:label2} and Table~\ref{tab:label3}.
+To show the effectiveness of each component, we conduct ablation studies for both regression-based and proposal-based models on ActivityNet-CD-OOD dataset.
+The results are shown in Table~\ref{tab:label2} and Table~\ref{tab:label3}.

-\textbf{Pseudo Label Generation.} The performance of our STLG for regression-based model with and without pseudo label generation is shown in Table~\ref{tab:label2} (row 1 and 2).
-It can be observed that the pseudo label generation improves the temporal grounding accuracy by making use of instant pseudo labels.
-The improvements on R@1, IoU=0.3, IoU=0.5, and IoU=0.7 prove the effectiveness of our pseudo label generating module.
-And in Table~\ref{tab:label3} (row 1 and 2) we also observe that using pseudo labels leads to performance improvement on R@1,IoU=0.7, but the improvements are smaller than for regression-based models.
+\textbf{Pseudo Label Generation.} The performance of S$^4$TLG for regression-based model with and without pseudo label generation is shown in Table~\ref{tab:label2} (the 1$^{st}$ and 2$^{nd}$ row).
+It can be observed that the pseudo label generation improves the temporal grounding accuracy by using instant pseudo labels.
+The improvements demonstrate the effectiveness of our pseudo label generating module.
+In Table~\ref{tab:label3} (the 1$^{st}$ and 2$^{nd}$ row) we also observe that using pseudo labels leads to performance improvement on dR@1,IoU@0.7, but the improvements are smaller than for regression-based models.
 We conjecture that the reason could be that proposal-based pseudo labels suffer from noise, so it is natural to introduce extra regularization to improve the teacher model and the label quality as well.

-\textbf{Sequential Perturbations.} Our designed perturbations, time lagging and time scaling, are designed based on the insight that moderate noise is beneficial for representation learning.
-To investigate their effect as data augmentation, we compare the STLG's performance with and without sequential perturbations, and the results are shown in Table~\ref{tab:label2} and Table~\ref{tab:label3} row 2 and 3.
-The results show that the grounding performance is improved by applying sequential perturbations to augment the training samples, and this validates that slightly altering the temporal structure of videos can help our model focus more on the semantics.
+\textbf{Sequential Perturbations.} Our designed perturbations, time lagging and video compression simulation, are motivated by the insight that moderate perturbation is beneficial for representation learning.
+To investigate their effectiveness, we compare the S$^4$TLG's performance with and without sequential perturbations.
+The results are shown in Table~\ref{tab:label2} and Table~\ref{tab:label3} (the 2$^{nd}$ and 3$^{rd}$ row).
+It is clear that the performance is improved by applying sequential perturbations to augment the training samples, and this validates that slightly altering the temporal structure of videos can help our model focus more on the semantics.
+We further investigate the effectiveness of individual sequential perturbation.
+As shown in Table~\ref{tab:label4}, both perturbations can improve the performance, and time lagging is slightly more effective than video compression simulation.